What Does That Noise Mean? Bike Speak 101

 We love it when the shops that sell Pedego electric bikes offer maintenance tips for their customers.
 It’s such a value-added service and one that we here at Pedego Canada love to share.

-So when someone like Jessica Skelton, the mechanic at Pedego Qualicum Beach, publishes a post called “Learning to Speak Bike” we can’t help but share it with other Pedego owners.
+So when someone like Pedego mechanic Jessica Skelton publishes a post called “Learning to Speak Bike” we can’t help but share it with other Pedego owners.
 There is so much excellent information in this article.
 We’ll aggregate some of the material here but we highly recommend you check out Pedego Qualicum Beach’s “Maintenance” page for more great advice about how to keep your Pedego running smoothly.

 Here are just some of Jessica’s tips about “Bike Speak 101” and what different sounds mean on your Pedego electric bike.